How to help or donate in response to the deadly wildfire in Maui

 Philanthropy experts recommend giving to experienced organizations that are well-situated to respond to a specific disaster.
 Major disaster response organizations like the American Red Cross have said they are already communicating with local and federal governments to provide assistance.

-Webster also urged potential donors to support organizations with deep local ties and knowledge of the impacted communities.
+Webster also urged potential donors to support organizations with deep local ties and knowledge of the effected communities.

 “To the extent that we can all slow down, wait a week, wait two weeks, to understand where the greatest needs are, and then look toward organizations that are really meeting those needs, again, prioritizing organizations with specific disaster expertise and organizations that are local in nature,” Webster said.

-The Council for Native Hawaiian Advancement pledged to match donations — up to $100,000 initially, then increased to $250,000 — for a campaign they began Wednesday, with initial support from the Alakaʻina Foundation Family of Companies.
-An online tracker shows that more than $331,000 has been given from almost 2,500 people as of Thursday.
+The Council for Native Hawaiian Advancement pledged to match donations — up to $100,000 initially, now increased to $1 million — for a campaign they began Wednesday, with initial support from the Alakaʻina Foundation Family of Companies.
+An online tracker shows that more than $442,000 has been given from 3,300 people as of Thursday.

 The crowdfunding site, GoFundMe, has vetted fundraisers for individuals and families who lost property or were injured in the fires.
-That means they've taken steps to verify the identify of the organizer and have collected those campaigns on a hub on their website.
+That means the site has taken steps to verify the identity of the organizer and has collected those campaigns on a hub on its website.
 GoFundMe will take additional verification steps before releasing the funds to the organizer, as well as deduct a transaction fee.

 Direct donations to individuals or families can be a powerful way to make an impact, but potential donors should be careful in responding to appeals on social media for donations to individuals, through electronic payment apps like Venmo or Cash App, experts say.